 -

-Utilize Technology Wisely: While calculators and computer software can quickly compute square roots, it's important to understand how they work and to use them judiciously.
+use Technology Wisely: While calculators and computer software can quickly compute square roots, you'll want to understand how they work and to use them judiciously.
 Always double-check the results, especially when dealing with complex expressions.
 Be aware of the limitations of the technology, such as rounding errors or the inability to handle symbolic expressions.

 FAQ About Square Roots